verless/verless/CONTRIBUTING.md

 We highly appreciate the time and effort that go into code contributions.
 There are just some requirements the code needs to meet in order to get merged.

+### Philosophy

+verless isn't a company governed by customer expectations that have to be met for generating revenue.
+We won't accept quick-and-dirty solutions, workarounds or hotfixes, as these terms merely are excuses for justifying inadequate code.

+Instead, we strive for perfection, thoughtful design considerations, maintainability and optimizations.
+When somebody is working on the verless codebase, their time shall not be wasted with questionable code.

 ### Git conventions

 * Branch names are up to you.